ClearingHouse/clearinghoused_build/docs/SettingUpAFederatedNode.rst

 Node Services/Components
 -------------------------

-counterpartyd (Required)
+clearinghoused (Required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-``counterpartyd`` is the Counterparty reference client itself.
-It's responsibilities include parsing out Counterparty transactions from the Bitcoin blockchain.
+``clearinghoused`` is the Clearinghouse reference client itself.
+It's responsibilities include parsing out Clearinghouse transactions from the Viacoin blockchain.
 It has a basic command line interface, and a reletively low-level API for getting information on specific transactions, or general state info.

-counterblockd (Required)
+clearblockd (Required)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-The ``counterblockd`` daemon provides a more high-level API that layers on top of ``counterpartyd``'s API, and includes extended information, such as market and price data, trade operations, asset history, and more.
-It is used extensively by Counterwallet itself, and is appropriate for use by applications that require additional API-based functionality beyond the scope of what ``counterpartyd`` provides.
+The ``clearblockd`` daemon provides a more high-level API that layers on top of ``clearinghoused``'s API, and includes extended information, such as market and price data, trade operations, asset history, and more.
+It is used extensively by Clearwallet itself, and is appropriate for use by applications that require additional API-based functionality beyond the scope of what ``clearinghoused`` provides.

-``counterblockd`` also provides a proxy-based interface to all ``counterpartyd`` API methods, via the ``proxy_to_counterpartyd`` API call.
+``clearblockd`` also provides a proxy-based interface to all ``clearinghoused`` API methods, via the ``proxy_to_clearinghoused`` API call.

 insight (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 ``insight`` allows for local querying of balance information and UTXOs for arbitrary addresses.
-This is a feature not available to ``bitcoind`` itself.
-Alternatives to running ``insight`` on the server are using a service like ``blockr.io``, which both ``counterpartyd`` and ``counterblockd`` support.
+This is a feature not available to ``viacoind`` itself.
+Alternatives to running ``insight`` on the server are using a service like ``blockr.io``, which both ``clearinghoused`` and ``clearblockd`` support.
 For the most reliable service, we recommend that production servers (at least) run ``insight`` locally.

 armory_utxsvr (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This service is used by ``counterblockd`` with Counterwallet, to allow for the creation of unsigned transaction ASCII text blocks, which may then be used with an `Offline Armory configuration <https://bitcoinarmory.com/about/using-our-wallet/>`__.
+This service is used by ``clearblockd`` with Clearwallet, to allow for the creation of unsigned transaction ASCII text blocks, which may then be used with an `Offline Armory configuration <https://bitcoinarmory.com/about/using-our-wallet/>`__.
 This service requires Armory itself, which is automatically installed as part of the Federated Node setup procedure.

-Counterwallet, etc.
+Clearwallet, etc.
 ^^^^^^^^^^^^^^^^^^^^

 The specific end-functionality, that builds off of the base services provided.
 For instance.